ctb/titus-blog/src/2015-some-workshop-or-unconference-ideas.rst

    (for example, if you've taken a Software Carpentry workshop, you will be at a good starting point).

-This is an idea that originated with Greg - he actually nucleated the idea in my head, I think, but then I went ahead and tried it out.
-More on that workshop later, but:
+This is an idea that originated with Greg - he nucleated the idea, and then I went ahead and tried it out.
+More on that workshop later, but... why not do this a lot?

 We are thinking about how to do a focused series of these ~3 hour learning opportunities, either all demo or half-demo/half